julien-boudry/Condorcet/Documentation/Election Class/public Election--countVotes.md

 public $Election -> countVotes ( [ mixed tag, bool with = true] )
 ```

 Count the number of actual registered and valid vote for this election.
+This method ignore votes constraints, only valid vote will be counted.

 ##### **tag:** *mixed*
-Tag into string sparated by commas, or an Array.
+Tag into string separated by commas, or an Array.